aws-samples/serverless-patterns/documentdb-lambda-java-sam/README.md

-# msk-lambda-iam-java-sam
+# documentdb-lambda-iam-java-sam
-# Java AWS Lambda Kafka consumer with IAM auth, using AWS SAM
+# Java AWS Lambda DocumentDB Streams consumer, using AWS SAM

-This pattern is an example of a Lambda function that consumes messages from an Amazon Managed Streaming for Kafka (Amazon MSK) topic, where the MSK Cluster has been configured to use IAM authentication.
+This pattern is an example of a Lambda function written in Java that consumes messages from Amazon DocumentDB Streams

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- kafka_event_consumer_function/src/main/java - Code for the application's Lambda function.
+- documentdb_streams_consumer_dynamo_sam/documentdb_streams_event_consumer_function/src/main/java - Code for the application's Lambda function that will listen for DocumentDB Streams messages and write them to a DynamoDB table
-- events - Invocation events that you can use to invoke the function.
-- kafka_event_consumer_function/src/test/java - Unit tests for the application code.
+- documentdb_streams_message_sender_json/src/main/java - Code for adding documents in a DocumentDB collection that will in turn generate DocumentDB streams
-- template_original.yaml - A template that defines the application's Lambda function.
+- documentdb_streams_consumer_dynamo_sam/template_original.yaml - A template that defines the application's Lambda function to be used by SAM to deploy the lambda function
-- MSKAndKafkaClientEC2.yaml - A Cloudformation template file that can be used to deploy an MSK cluster and also deploy an EC2 machine with all pre-requisities already installed, so you can directly build and deploy the lambda function and test it out.
+- DocumentDBAndMongoClientEC2.yaml - A Cloudformation template file that can be used to deploy a DocumentDB cluster and also deploy an EC2 machine with all pre-requisities already installed, so you can directly build and deploy the lambda function and test it out.
+- connect_to_mongo_shell.sh - A shell script that can be used to connect to the DocumentDB cluster using the mongosh tool
+- docdb_db_collection.sh - A shell script that will be used to create a database and a collection inside the DocumentDB cluster.
+The lambda function's event listener will be configured to listen for change stream events on this database and collection
+- java_keystore_script.sh - A shell script that will be used to create a Java keystore file that will be required by the Sender program that will connect to the DocumentDB cluster and insert JSON documents in the created collection so that DocumentDB streams can then be generated for the lambda function to consume.
+The Java keystore is required to programmatically connect to the DocumentDB cluster
+- mongodb-org-8.0.repo - This file is required in order to be able to install mongosh tool on the EC2 machine. mongosh is a command-line tool that can be used to connect to the DocumentDB cluster to perform administrative tasks as well as to perform CRUD operations on the DocumentDB cluster
+- mongodbcolcreate.js - This file will be used to create a database and a collection inside the DocumentDB cluster.
+In order to programatically use the mongosh tool, a .js file needs to be passed as a --file argument to mongosh.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.